AIResearchHub/transformergallery/README.md

 We'd also call this query/key vector a "one-hot matrix".
 Intuitively, we can think of this version of query/key relationship as just a true/false one.

-In fact, the above example is a special version of attention
+Now consider a similarity score between queries and keys that is not binary but in a range of \[0,1\]

 Sources: